 knowing

-Further still, this endurance produces in us “character” (dokime—in Latin, ‘experience’, literally ‘that which flows out of [ex] our testing’ [ex-periasmos]).
-It is precisely this testing (in the Biblical language literally by fire) that removes from us all the impurities and corruptions of This Age, thereby finally revealing who we truly are eternally (Rom 5:4a).
+Further still, this endurance produces in us “character” (dokime—in Latin, ‘experience’, literally ‘that which flows out of [ex-] our testing’ [-periasmos]).
+It is precisely this testing (as by fire) that removes from us all the impurities and corruptions of This Age, thereby finally revealing who we truly are:

-And over it all and through it all and in it all, the
+And as we persevere with endurance, the very life of Heaven breaks down from the Fourth Dimensions of eternity into our very heart.
+For over it all and through it all and in it all, the

 “love of God is shed abroad in our hearts

-through the Holy Spirit Who is given to us” (5:5).
+through the Holy Spirit Who is given to us” (Rom 5:5).

 Amen!